ndbroadbent/ndbroadbent.github.io/content/posts/2018-02-12-what-i-learned-while-making-a-game-with-react-native.md

 You can also use responsive design, so that a single codebase works on desktop, mobile, and the web.
 The only problem is that [react-native-macos](https://github.com/ptmt/react-native-macos) is unmaintained and out of date, so it would be great if a company sponsored development.

-### You'll probably have to write some native code
+# You'll probably write some native code

 Some people are attracted to React Native because they've heard that you can write a mobile app with only JavaScript.
 In practice, this is only true for extremely simple applications.